UMich-TAD-Lab/dti-qc-training/README.md

+# DTI Quality Control Trainging
+## Undergraduate Training Resource for DTI Artifact Identification

+##Cardinal Rules of Artifact Checking
+1. Each ID must have three independent reporters for artifact identification
+1. Artifact identification must be done independently!
+Do not seek the opinion of other artifact reporters who are assigned the same ID.

+##Required resources:
+fslview
+high resolustion moniters (laptops and low resolution monitors are not recommended) atleast 3 lab members to identify artifacts.
+Recommend 6 RA's work in teams of 2 in order to identify artifacts
+time: RA's will take approximately 1 hour to search for artifacts in a single ID.
+Budget undergrad workload to account for 3 hours of artifact checking per DTI scan.

+##Documentation:
+Master tracking log *insert excel
+    *Permission status: all lab members have read & write access Artifact Reporter (1,2,3) identified artifacts *insert excel *Permission status: read & write access limited to RA(s) assigned to one of the three reporters

+## How to Identify Artifacts
+2. Open Fslview from applications
+2. In fslview select: File -> Open -> DTI RAW DATA PATH
+2. Adjust brightness *insert brightness image
+2. Check for artifacts by beginning at the bottom of the brain and scrolling up until you have checked each slice, bottom to top.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/UMich-TAD-Lab/dti-qc-training/edit/master/README.md) to maintain and preview the content for your website in Markdown files.